TylerYep/wolfbot/README.md

 Constants, along with their use cases, are listed in src/const.py.

 # Development
+## November 2018
+Started the basic framework for the Minion.
+Currently working on other projects, so will return to this project later.

 ## October 2018
 More Wolf updates - I updated the Expectimax algorithm and changed the statements Wolves use.
 Fully tested all Wolf types and finished Pylint refactoring.